MikeHannon/DjangoDeployment/readme.md

  - Optimize our database for the Django framework
  - Grant necessary privileges to our newly created user

 *NOTE:* The semicolons you're going to see in the code blocks below cannot be omitted, it signifies the end of a psql command.
 The psql prompt is also case sensitive.

-Type in:
+Let's get typing...

 ```bash
 postgres=* CREATE DATABASE courses;
 ```

 Next up, let's create a database user and set a password.

-Type in:
 ```bash
 postgres=* CREATE USER ubuntu WITH PASSWORD 'password';
 ```

 Now, let's modify a few of the connection parameters, this speeds up our database operations.

-Type in:
 ```bash
 postgres=* ALTER ROLE ubuntu SET client_encoding TO 'utf8';
 ```

-Type in:
 ```bash
 postgres=* ALTER ROLE ubuntu SET default_transaction_isolation TO 'read committed';
 ```

-Type in:
 ```bash
 postgres=* ALTER ROLE ubuntu SET timezone TO 'UTC';
 ```